wellnesstelecom/pony_monitor/README.markdown

 Intro
 -----
 pony-monitor is an small tool to monitor http server.
-Fetch specified urls and check that return code is valid.
+Fetch specified urls and check that return code is valid and warns to specified email when fails.

 Quick start
 -----------

 *installing*

+Download code:

     $ python setup.py install